def-SpaceWar/tnege-template/README.md

 # TODO

+## DONE
 - Create a basic ECS
 - Create basic loop

-- Create behaviors!!
-(Design them well.)
+## NOT DONE
+- Create a twist on behaviors but not actual behaviors
 - Create WEBGL2 render both 2D and 3D
 - Create physics engine both 2D and 3D